larsgeb/psvWave/README.md

 ##### Kernels
 Three material parameter kernels for a single source (Ricker Wavelet) with three receivers.
-The background model is perturbed by a Gaussian density blob exactly midway.
+The background fwiModel is perturbed by a Gaussian density blob exactly midway.
 From top to bottom the kernels are density, Lamé's first and second parameter.

 ![Kernels](examples/kernels.png?raw=true)